TinyTapeout/tt_docs/README.md

 For GitHub actions, go to your fork's settings, choose secrets, then actions.
 Click the 'new repository secret' button and set GH_USERNAME and GH_TOKEN to be your username and the token.

+## Making PRs

+Please run the ./lint.sh script to lint your modification before making a PR.